rcsb/mmtf/spec.md

 *Required field*

-Type: `32-bit Unsigned Integer`
+*Type*: `32-bit Unsigned Integer`.

-Description: The overall number of atoms in the structure.
+*Description*: The overall number of atoms in the structure.
 This also includes atoms at alternate locations.

-Example:
+*Example*:

 ```JSON
 1023